rpothin/PowerPlatform-ALM-With-GitHub-Template/CONTRIBUTING.md

 ### 1. Fork this repository

 If you do not know how to do this, you can follow the [Fork a repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) page of the GitHub documentation.

 ### 2. Create a new branch

-In your fork repository create a new branch to make your changes.

-### 2. Create a new branch